JCThomas4214/CassMask/README.md

 ### "Inspired by [MongooseJS](http://mongoosejs.com/) with a twist!"

-This ORM is in alpha and is not suggested for production as core features have not yet been implemented/finalized.
 If you would like to contribute you are welcome to Fork and pull request.
 Visit the [TODO](#TODO) section for points of interest.
-All files have been thoroughly commented

 #### Currently unsupported data types